Anujpatel04/Anuj-AI-ML-Lab/README.md

 ## Projects Overview

-### All_LLMs
+### All_LargeLangugage_Models
-RAG-based applications for chatting with different data sources using DeepSeek API.
+RAG-based applications for chatting with different data sources.
+You can use any LLM provider of your choice (DeepSeek, OpenAI, Anthropic, Ollama, etc.).

 - **Chat with YouTube**: Extract and chat with YouTube video content
 - **PDF RAG**: Query and analyze PDF documents
 - **Chat with Gmail**: Interact with Gmail inbox using natural language

 ### Single_AI_Agents
-Specialized AI agents for specific use cases using DeepSeek API and other LLMs.
+Specialized AI agents for specific use cases.
+Each agent can be configured to use your preferred LLM provider.

 - **AI Meme Generator**: Browser-automated meme creation using imgflip.com
 - **Health & Fitness Agent**: Generate personalized dietary and fitness plans
 - **Journalist Agent**: Automated research and article writing
 - **Meeting Agent**: Extract insights and summaries from meeting notes
-- **Simple Scraping Agent**: Web scraping with DeepSeek API or local Ollama models
+- **Simple Scraping Agent**: Web scraping with configurable LLM backend
 - **Startup Insight Agent**: Analyze startup companies and extract key information

+### ALL_MachineLearning_Algos
+Machine learning algorithm implementations from scratch.

+- **Supervised Learning**: Linear Regression, Logistic Regression, Polynomial Regression, Decision Trees, K-Nearest Neighbors, and more
+- **Unsupervised Learning**: K-Means Clustering and other clustering algorithms

 ### MCP_Agents
 Agents using Model Context Protocol for advanced integrations.
+Compatible with various LLM providers.

 - **Browser MCP Agent**: Control web browsers using natural language
 - **GitHub MCP Agent**: Analyze and explore GitHub repositories